solkelton/citrix-launcher/README.md

 Installation Directions.

 		1.
-			run citrix-launcher-launch.sh by typing ./citrix-launcher-launch.sh on the commandline, while in the same directory as the download file
+			run citrix-launcher-launch.sh by typing ./citrix-launcher-launch.sh on the commandline, while in the same directory as this file
 		2.
 			follow the prompts in order to download fswatch and brew 3.